I Heard the Owl Call My Name: TV film adaptation

 In 1973, the year of its American release, the book was adapted by Gerald Di Pego as a CBS television movie of the same title directed by Daryl Duke and starring Tom Courtenay and Dean Jagger.

 Again Calls the Owl

 Margaret Craven later wrote an autobiography titled Again Calls the Owl which is often incorrectly referred to as a sequel to I Heard the Owl Call My Name.
-However, it is a true recounting of Margaret Craven's life.
-Margaret spent some of her time studying the native culture to write the original book.

-Though it does describe some of the real events which would later inspire the characters and plot of I Heard the Owl Call My Name, it does not feature any of the characters in I Heard the Owl Call My Name or continue the story of the novel.
+However, it is a true recounting of Craven's life.
+She spent time studying the native culture to write the original book.
+Though it does describe some of the real events which would later inspire the characters and plot of I Heard the Owl Call My Name, it does not feature any of the characters or continue the story of the novel.